yeasy/learning_pickleball/17_faq_en.md

 To sum up, the most important thing is to be able to control the opponent's return path and the rhythm of the game, and these require solid skills and excellent physical quality.

-## [Q5] It is often heard that pickleball has some features of tennis, badminton and tabletennis.
+## [Q5] It is often heard that pickleball has some features of tennis, badminton and table tennis.
 What are them?

 **Answer**: Sports are essentially similar with each other.
 Ball games are all about power (both explosive and stamina), speed, spin and placement.
 However, different sports differ in form and focus.